 Eco Film Awards

-COBIS students are invited to produce a short film showcasing a project they have carried out to improve the environmental sustainability of their school.
+Together with NAEE, we are inviting students to produce a short film showcasing a project they have carried out to improve the environmental sustainability of their school.

 Download our poster to promote the competition in your school.

-Submissions will open on Monday 26 October 2020 and close at 3pm GMT on Wednesday 10 March 2021.
-Schools will be able to submit two films per age category:
+Submissions are currently open and will close at 3pm GMT on Thursday 10 March 2022.
+Schools can submit two films per category: